-With minimal start-up costs and the potential to reach millions of customers, there has never been a better time to setting up an online business – and what a great way to begin life as an entrepreneur!
+With minimal start-up costs and the potential to reach millions of customers, there has never been a better time to set up an online business – and what a great way to begin life as an entrepreneur!

 Your business idea

 As with any business, the first step in starting an online company is to decide on a business idea and create a business plan.
-If you believe you have a great product there is a great demand for, or a niche service which will fill a gap in the market then there are a number of factors that you need to consider.
+If you believe you have a great product there is a great demand for, or a niche service that will fill a gap in the market then there are a number of factors that you need to consider.
 As a business, you will either offer a product or service, and you need to carry out extensive market research to decide if your business is viable.
 Having a target audience and clear objectives firmly in your sights will help get your online business up and running quickly.

-Market research can help you plan and map out how to set up your online business, give you an idea into the start-up costs and the type of funding that could be available to you.
+Market research can help you plan and map out how to set up your online business, give you an idea of the start-up costs and the type of funding that could be available to you.

 Doing your research

 You have chosen your niche, so the next question to consider is one around research as this makes up a great deal of your business plan.

 Doing market research will help you establish: